martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 For the analysis done on the small scale (scale of urban tissue and smaller), Euclidean definition and metric reach do not provide a stable information, unlike KNN (which always captures the same number of elements of similar informational value, but not the same relationship) and the topology of morphological tessellation.
 Moreover, aggregation defined via the topology of morphological tessellation may be used even on the smallest scales of one or two steps as it will always capture intended comparable information based on the relationship of elements.

+==contextualise==
 Currently, tools to generate a morphological tessellation and work with its topological relations are available under a MIT license as a part of open source Python package named “momepy – Urban Morphology Measuring Toolkit”, which, together with its source code, is publicly available and is under active development.

-Further research should focus on the question of the exact meaning and variation of topological distance and its definition for specific purposes.
-To date, the question of how many topological steps should be used for the analysis of urban form remains open.
-It is expected that it will vary depending on the scope of the research.
+## Summary
+_elements_
+_aggregations_
+_frameworks_
+_rm_

+Plots are commonly seen as the ideal spatial division for morphological analysis, but they also have their drawbacks, causing the limited applicability of plot-based methods and, more importantly, the reduced reliability of results obtained by employing them.
+The aim of this work is to address some of the issues characterising the definition of plot and plot boundaries, the availability and accessibility of plot data and the labour intensiveness of manually extracting reliable plot-level information, aspects that limit the potential of Urban Morphometrics.
+The need to objectively define a unit of analysis able to capture the smallest and arguably most fundamental level of spatial subdivision, and to develop a reliable and replicable method to generate and measure it, is the rationale behind the *Morphological Cell* (MC) unit and the *Morphological Tessellation* (MT) method.

+The universal and algorithmic nature of the proposed MT has the potential to scale up UMM analysis with minimum effort to the large scale, while significantly reducing the interpretative input of the analysts along the process.
+This latter property of MT appears to be particularly relevant to making large scale UMM analysis viable and take full advantage of big data in the GIS area.
+The robustness of the proposed method and the validity of the proposed spatial unit of analysis is verified through the assessment of 12 representative morphometric characters and the application of three different *quantitative* comparative methods, Spearman’s correlation, NRMSD and accuracy of LISA, aimed at evaluating the similarity of information between MCs and cadastral plots.

+The MT method, as tested and presented in this paper, offers a different approach to spatial division whilst still capturing a level of quality of information on urban form that is similar to that conveyed by the plot.
+Findings presented in this paper indicate that there is overlap between the information derived from cadastral plots and the one derived from morphological tessellation.
+The degree of this overlap depends on the category of morphometric characters and the type of urban context, but for certain types of morphologic analysis it is large enough to consider MCs reliable proxies of plots.
+At the same time, MCs cannot fully *replace* plots in the understanding and analysis of urban form patterns.

-The morphological tessellation is a step towards achieving consistency in urban morphology in both definitions of the smallest spatial unit and analytical aggregation.
+However, the morphological tessellation is a step towards achieving consistency in urban morphology in both definitions of the smallest spatial unit and analytical aggregation.
 The advantage of morphological tessellation is that it limits the data dependency as it is based on building footprints only and allows the elimination of subjectivity in the partitioning of space.
 Most importantly, it is context sensitive allowing the researcher to use the same method across different types of urban tissues whilst still get comparable information, much needed for reliable results of any statistical analysis.

-_as tessellation holds as a spatial unit, relational model will be used and tested in next chapters. keep going with the model to see if it holds in the actual work_
+Since tessellation seemingly holds as a spatial unit, tessellation-based relational framework will be used and tested in next chapters as a basis of morphometric analysis.